Ways to prevent data interception and theftJuly 2nd, 2019 By Marketing

 Data security should be amongst the most important protocols for any company.
 70% of small organisations believe they are safe from the targeting of data theft or misuse.
 This is very rarely the case.
-If your organisation holds data on individuals or companies, then you are a target for data theft, no matter your company size or the industry you are in.
+If your organisation holds data on individuals or companies, you are a target for data theft, no matter your company size or industry.

-Being a victim of data abuse can severely damage your company’s reputation in the short and long term, and if the data theft is a result of your negligence, then you can even face prosecution.
+Being a victim of data abuse can severely damage your company’s reputation in the short and long term.
+If the data theft results from your negligence, you can even face prosecution.

 Top tips to prevent data interception and theft